tnordquist/complementary-dna-solution/README.md

 When `respectCase` is `false`, your implementation should simply return an upper-case result, regardless of the case of `input`.

-For full credit, you should aim to have as little repeated code as possible between the 2 overloads of `complement`.
+For full credit, you should aim to have as little repeated code as possible between the 2 overloads of `complement`; one way to do this is to have one overloaded method invoke another.
 Also, an invocation of the `complement(String sequence)` overload should behave exactly the same as an invocation of `complement(String sequence, boolean respectCase)`, where `respectCase` has the value `false`.
-(This may require modification of your implementation from the basic problem.)
+(Depending on your approach, this may require modification of your implementation from the basic problem.)

 ### Unit tests